StefanSchubert/sabi/README.md

  that advices were not successful the AI must revise the original training set and do some recalibration by its own.

+## Climate-Friendly (#greenwashing?)
+I declare the Sabi Project climate-friendly because of:
+* You as a user, who is **not** demanding, that the Sabi Service is up and running 24/7 with 99% availability, accepting minor service outages, thus enabling the low-energy platform for the project.
+* The decision to use raspberry pis as operation platform, which have a very low energy profile  (Have a look at my pis here: https://github.com/StefanSchubert/sabi/wiki/07.-Deployment-View )
+  The alternative would be running in a public cloud, which would allow 99% availability but surly a much bigger CO2 footprint (as well as bigger costs).
+* The private cloud at my homesite is powered by a green electricity tariff of my power supply provider.
+  I in future I will generate my own electricity through solarcells on the roof.

 ## Project Planning